goravel/docs/digging-deeper/strings.md

 ## Introduction

-Goravel provides a fluent string manipulation library that allows you to easily manipulate strings.
-Fluent Strings provides an object-oriented way to manipulate strings, allowing you to chain multiple string operations together.
-Every method returns the current string instance, allowing you to chain multiple methods together.
-So to get in String, you can use the `String` method on the response instance.
-The `String` method accepts a `string` instance, which allows you to set various string options.
+updaGoravel provides a fluent string manipulation library that allows you to easily manipulate strings.
+Fluent Strings allows you to combine multiple string operations through method chaining, where most of the methods returns an instance of `support/str.String`, letting you chain additional methods.
+To get the final string value after applying the chained operations, you can call the `String` method, which returns the underlying `string` value.

 ```go
 import "github.com/goravel/framework/support/str"